emanuel2718/AstarPathfinding/README.md

 - `c` : Toogle on/off the coordinate system on the grid

-- click or drag: Add walls (obstacles)
+- Left click or drag: Add walls (obstacles)
+- Right click or drag: Remove walls

 ## TODO: